 Achieving Repetition in a Side Yard

-In a side yard, repetition can sometimes be effectively achieved with a boundary fence with a repeating geometric pattern or with a flagstone walkway using stones with the same size and the same spacing.
+In a side yard, repetition can sometimes be effectively achieved with a boundary fence that has a repeating geometric pattern or with a flagstone walkway using stones of the same size and the same spacing.
 Using a limited number of plant species but using them frequently is a way to achieve repetition in a small side yard.

 Designing With Simplicity in a Side Yard

 A good landscape always has an elegant simplicity, providing enough variety to make things interesting but not so much diversity that the landscape looks random and cluttered.
 This is especially important in a side yard, where space is limited.
 Cramming too many plants or hardscape features in this space leads to visual overload.